google/microscopeimagequality/README.rst

 ## Running inference

 ### Requirements for running inference
-* A pre-trained TensorFlow model `.ckpt` file, available in `quality/data/model/` directory.
-Model `model.ckpt-1000042` has been trained for 1,000,042 steps and is the one for which results in the manuscript were computed with.
+* A pre-trained TensorFlow model `.ckpt` files, downloadable using download instructions above.
 * TensorFlow 1.0.0 or higher, numpy, scipy, pypng, PIL, skimage, matplotlib
 * Input grayscale 16-bit images, `.png` of `.tif` format, all with the same width and height.